mpdehaan/camp/README.md

    * tools that enable composition at faster speeds, inspired by trackers & nashville notation, but mixing in higher level constructs
    * a library suitable as a basis for theory-backed algorithmic composition programs
    * pluggable output modes so we're not dependent on some library continuing to work, but enable both realtime MIDI, MIDI output, and notation
+   * a text-like entry format for rapid transcription of scores across multiple tracks, inspired by classic step sequencers
+   * a library of usable mutators to slice, dice, and evolve musical patterns
-   * endless-composition genre-shifting features suitable for never ending songs that also remain interesting
+   * endless-composition genre-shifting program  suitable for never ending songs that also remain interesting

 License
 =======